owntracks/booklet/docs/features/encrypt.md

 }
 ```

 If you want to share location with a friend, both you and your friend need to share the same _secret_.
 A _secret_ should be kept secret; it is an up to 32 octet long passphrase (which the apps pad with binary zeroes) which is required both for encryption as well as for decryption of the payloads.
+It is not possible to share locations with a friend's device using different _secret_ keys.

 ### Recorder